 These characterizations are consistent but don’t particularly overlap.
 There is a feeling that defining fascism (or totalitarianism) isn’t about finding a succinct essence or core.
-Rather, as we see, it involves listing features that risk being general to the point of appearing politically motivated (“let’s define fascism in a way that makes our political opponents fascists!”).
+Rather, as we see, it involves listing features that risk being general to the point of appearing politically motivated.

 The key is that, in the context of fascism/non-fascism, the very search for a definition comes to have political assumptions.
-It suggests that meaning attaches to words in a consistent way.
+It suggests that meaning attaches to words consistently.
 It trades in criteria and logical relations.
 It expects its object to be characterizable by principles, which hang together in a coherent and understandable way.
 Ideally it is on the basis of those assumptions that we could mount an argument against fascism.

 Yet there is a problem:

 A feature of fascism is its incoherence and internal inconsistency.